AirVantage/airvantage.github.io/_posts/tutorials/2013-11-12-mqtt-protocol.markdown

 ### Server

-The Airvantage MQTT broker is available throught the default MQTT standards of your favorite Airvantage server.
-For clarification, the protocol used is `TCP` and the port `1883` so for north-america the full url is: tcp://na.airvantage.net:1883.
+AirVantage exposes an MQTT broker on the default MQTT port (`1883`).
+It means that if you are connecting managing your device through `https://na.airvantage.net`, you will need to connect to the broker at the following URL: `tcp://na.airvantage.net:1883`.

 ### Authentication